MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

 These entries indicate that the issue is affecting your device.

-To sign in to Teams on an affected device, select the appropriate option based on the device type.
+To resolve the Teams sign in issue on an affected device, select the appropriate option based on the device type.

-## Teams Rooms on Android and Teams panels
+## Teams Rooms on Android devices and Teams panels

-If the issue affects Teams Rooms on Android and Teams panels, you can run the [Microsoft Teams Rooms Sign in](https://testconnectivity.microsoft.com/tests/TeamsMTRDeviceSignIn/input) connectivity test in the Microsoft Remote Connectivity Analyzer tool.
+If Teams Rooms on Android devices and Teams panels are affected, run the [Microsoft Teams Rooms Sign in](https://testconnectivity.microsoft.com/tests/TeamsMTRDeviceSignIn/input) connectivity test in the Microsoft Remote Connectivity Analyzer tool.
 This tool is used to troubleshoot connectivity issues that affect Teams.
-The connectivity test performs checks to verify a specific user's permissions to sign in to Teams by using a Teams Rooms device.
+The connectivity test performs checks to verify a specific user's permissions to use a Teams Rooms device to sign in to Teams.

 > [!NOTE]
 >